 While yoga can be an overall component of healthy living and many men may enjoy practicing, it’s not clear that a 30 minute session of any yoga postures will cure premature ejaculation.
 True, yoga can help increase body awareness— a cause for some men’s PE— but there are more targeted tools to help treat premature ejaculation.
 For example, the start-stop method specifically increase men’s awareness of their sexual response and are standardized for treating premature ejaculation.

 Mindfulness meditation, which focuses our attention to the present moment, is a method for managing anxiety.
 Since sexual performance anxiety is one cause of acquired premature ejaculation, mindfulness has been posited as a treatment for PE.

 While small studies suggests that mindfulness can help with sexual performance anxiety and even reduce psychogenic or situational erectile dysfunctions, to our knowledge, there are no studies that show its benefit in increasing ejaculation time.

 While the research may not exist, if you have anxiety or stress related to premature ejaculation, mindfulness can be a helpful tool in addition to other treatments to help delay ejaculation times.

-There are seemingly endless options to cure premature ejaculation online.
-However, taking a closer look, we can see that not all home remedies are created equal.
-Some cures offered online are based on incomplete information and may not treat PE.
+While taking a closer look, we can see that not all home remedies are created equal.
+Some of the remedies offered online are based on incomplete information and may not treat PE.